pyrotek45/mim-interpreter/readme.md

 # MIM-Interpreter
 -- List of commands
 - mem
 - var
 - add
 - sub
 - mul
 - div
 - swp
 - con
 - smd
 - emd
 - dot
 - sho

+- wip
 - del
 - rnd
 - get
 - inp

 Helper commands:
 - `#` (comment a line)

-The mim-interpreter uses a single register known as `mem` to do it's calculations. most commands interact with a single parameter and the `mem` register.
+The mim-interpreter uses a single register known as `mem` to do it's calculations. most commands interact with a single parameter and the `mem` register directly.

 # mem (variable,integer)
 The `mem` command is used to set the `mem` register. you can pass a variable